The male reproductive system

 The job of the prostate gland is to secrete prostate fluid, one of the components of semen.
-The mixture of sperm and fluids is called semen.
-The muscles of the prostate gland also help propel this seminal fluid through the urethra and into the female reproductive organ during ejaculation .
+The mixture of sperm cells and fluids is called semen.
+The muscles of the prostate gland also help propel this seminal fluid through the urethra and into the female reproductive organ during mating.

-This is that ‘thing’ hanging in front of every male which he pees with.
+In simple terms, it is the body part hanging in front of every male which he pees with.
 The size of the organ differs a lot for growing boys because they develop differently.
-An erect one for an adult man may be about 5.7inches in length (average).
-The job of the 'P' is to pass urine out of the man's body and to pass semen into the female organ during mating.
+Its job is to pass urine out of the male body and to pass semen into the female organ during mating.